-When sound escapes the confines of a building, it takes on an unusual caste.
+When sound escapes the confines of a building, it takes on some fascinating properties.
+Moisture and coldness in the air, for example, make it travel in unexpected directions, absorbing and bending some frequencies more than others.
 At myriad outdoor festivals around the country, we’re in denial about this oddness as we amplify outdoor sound, add reverb and otherwise try to fake the effect of boxing it up in bricks and mortar.
-But for forty glorious minutes on Saturday 22 June, we heard sound in the open, in the wild – music that played the sky.
+But for forty glorious minutes on Saturday 22 June 2013, we heard sound in the open, in the wild – music that played the sky.

 Around the country, pneumatic foghorns are being decommissioned, usurped by GPS and radar which silently and accurately usher ships away from danger.
 We may be the last people to know the thrill of hearing a pneumatic horn calling out to sea.
-And this, I understand, was the reason for the Foghorn Requiem, a performance dreamt up by Danish artist Lise Augotena and her British associate Joshua Portway.
+And this, I understand, was the reason for the Foghorn Requiem, a performance dreamt up artists Lise Augotena and Joshua Portway.
 The duo noted the passing of the foghorn into the history books and wanted to give it a proper send-off.
 So they worked with composer Orlando Gough on a cliff-top requiem, featuring Souter’s own foghorn which would call across the coastline, as though it was playing one last time.

 The Foghorn Requiem was an astounding performance, with many standout moments which I’ve been replaying in my head since Saturday.
 There was the solo cornet’s elegiac prelude, played from the walkway at the top of the lighthouse.
 And the eerie, long tone clusters of the brass band which evoked the sound of ships’ horns.
 Many of the North East’s finest brass players were stationed on the cliff edge, between the foghorn and the sea.
 We heard musicians from Felling, NASUWT Riverside and Westoe Bands.
 Just like the foghorn, they played acoustically, with no electrical amplification.
 On the cliff edge, their sound was fragile, disrupted by the sea breeze and the chattering and applause of the excited, gathered crowd.
 But it was one that rewarded careful listening.
 In some exquisite musical passages, we heard what seemed to be a co-ordinated call and response between the brass players and the ships’ horns far out from the coast.
 Hearing chords that were conjured from multiple vessels at sea was an unforgettable spatial sound experience.
 So was the mighty foghorn itself – the sounds from its two horns interfered with one another to create a palpable low-frequency beat which varied as you moved your head in its soundfield.
 But for me, the most sublime passage was in the closing two minutes, when the assembled brass players promenaded, while playing a chord, and lined themselves up along the cliff edge.
 They turned their backs on the assembled listeners and continued performing, playing out to sea.